Skip to main content

 Whilst Robinson admits that he’s “in the infancy” of defining a new coach education strategy, he does explain that the necessary conversations are underway.

-“They've just released the UEFA C Licence for goalkeeping in the USA.
+“They've just released the USSF GK C Licence for goalkeeping in the USA.
 We're then looking to start to progress with the B Licence.
 But a big thing about this is recruiting people who are going to teach that.
 We have to identify locations and areas that we would do that.
 We also need to look at what the curriculum is going to hold and how we define what we want our coaches to deliver, to produce the goalkeepers that are going to help us to win in the future as part of the US.

 1708944012171.jpeg